bluebear94/zt-/README.md

 appearing lower in the feature definition will be "greater".

-If `*` is present after a feature *instance* name, then that one is set as the default.
+If `*` is present after a feature *instance* name, then that one is set as the default – that is, any phonemes not listed will take that instance.
 At most one instance can be set as the default.

 #### Sound changes: